A Brief History of Orthodontics

 Bite classes were first introduced by Edward Angle in the 20th century and are still in use by modern orthodontists to classify the different malocclusions in patients.
 Bite classes aid orthodontists in designing the right treatment plan for each patient.

-Angle founded the first school focused on the study of orthodontics in 1901, which was the forerunner for The American Association of Orthodontics.
-Orthodontics has continued to evolve throughout the years with the introduction of newer treatment options, such as clear aligners and other options for braces as well.
+Angle founded the first school focused on the study of orthodontics in 1901.
+Angle’s school later became The American Association of Orthodontics.
+The field of orthodontics has continued to evolve with the introduction of newer treatment options, such as the clear aligners that are used for Invisalign treatment.

 The Future of Orthodontics

-The future is bright for the field of orthodontics as new and improved treatment methods and products are being developed to better treat patients of all ages with all types of issues.
-The more orthodontics is becoming available, the more patients are turning to orthodontists for a healthier, more desirable smile.
-A spectacular smile is within reach, thanks to the pioneers who paved the way for the future of orthodontics.
+The future is bright for the field of orthodontics!
+New and improved treatment methods and products are being developed to help patients of all ages with all kinds of orthodontic issues.
+All of this has resulted in orthodontic treatment becoming more accessible so that more people are able to achieve healthier, more desirable smiles.

 Let the experts at Charleston Orthodontic Specialists help you get a spectacular smile!
 Call (843) 4-BRACES to get started!